Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-\begin{claim} \clmmaxseforward \end{claim} \appendixproofwithstatement{claim:maxse2}{\clmmaxseforward}{ \begin{proof} Suppose there is a feasible capacity increase vector $\pr$ with $\lmax\le \eta$ and a stable and efficient matching $\mu$ with respect to capacities $\quota +\pr$.
-Then, it must hold that for each gadget $G_1^j$, $c^j$ is matched to a literal school, as otherwise there is no stable and Pareto-efficient matchings inside $G_1^j$ with capacity increases at most~$\eta$.
-Furthermore, if $c^j$ is matched to a literal school $\ell_i$, $\ell \in \{ x,\overline{x} \}$, then because $\ell_i$ likes its corresponding $T^i$ or $F^i$ student better, who in return considers $\ell_i$ his best school, it must hold that he is also matched to $\ell_i$ in $\mu$, by the stability of $\mu$.
-Therefore, if there would be a variable~$X_i$ such that both schools~$x_i$ and $\overline{x}_i$ has a school resident~$c^j$ from some gadget~$G_1^j$, then both $T^i$ and $F^i$ must be matched outside of $G_2^i$ to a better school.
-Hence, inside the gadget $G_2^i$, there would be no stable and efficient matching with capacity increases at most~$\eta$, as we observed before.

-This implies that if we define a truth assignment such that $X_i$ is set to True, if $F^i$ is not matched to $\overline{x}_i$ and it is set to False otherwise, then this assignment is consistent, and for each clause, there is a true literal.
+\begin{proof} Suppose there is a good capacity increase vector $\pr$ with $\lmax\le \eta$ and a stable and efficient matching $\mu$ with respect to capacities $\quota +\pr$.
+Then, it must hold that for each gadget $G_1^j$, $c^j$ is matched to a literal school, as otherwise there is no stable and Pareto-efficient matchings inside $G_1^j$ with capacity increases at most $\eta$.
+Furthermore, if $c^j$ is matched to a literal school $\ell_i$, $\ell \in \{ x,\overline{x} \}$, then because $\ell_i$ likes its corresponding $T^i$ or $F^i$ student better, who in return considers $\ell_i$ her best school, it must hold that she is also matched to $\ell_i$ in $\mu$, by the stability of $\mu$.
+Therefore, if there would be a variable $X_i$, such that both $x_i$ and $\overline{x_i}$ has a $c^j$ resident from a gadget $G_1^j$, then both $T^i$ and $F^i$ must be matched outside $G_2^i$ to a better school.
+Hence, inside the gadget $G_2^i$, there would be no stable and efficient matching with capacity increases at most $\eta$, as we observed before.
+This implies, that if we define a truth assignment such that $X_i$ is set to True, if $F^i$ is not matched to $\overline{x_i}$ and it is set to False otherwise, then this assignment is consistent, and for each clause, there is a true literal.

-Now, if there is a good capacity increase vector with $|\pr |_1\le \eta$, then $\lmax\le \eta$ and the same argument show the existence of a satisfying assignment $f$. \end{proof}}
+Now, if there is a good capacity increase vector with $|\pr |_1\le \eta$, then $\lmax\le \eta$ and the same argument show the existence of a satisfying assignment $f$. \end{proof}

-If we let $\eta =3$, then it proves the first statement of the theorem that \maxse\ is NP-complete, even if $\studlen=5$ and $\scholen=8$.
-The longest priority list is school $z_1$'s priority list in the $G_i^1$ gadgets, which has length eight.
-The longest preference list is the student $c^j$'s preference list, which has length five.
+If we let $\eta =3$, then it proves the first statement of the theorem, that is \maxse\ is NP-complete, even if the preference and priority lists are at most 8 long.
+The longest priority list is school $z_1$'s priority list in the $G_2^i$ gadgets, which is then 8 long.
+The longest preference list is the student $c^j$'s preference list, which is 5 long.